Mary Jean Eisenhower: Personal life

 Mary Jean Eisenhower and Army 2nd Lt.
 James Brewton Millard married in May 1976 at a private military ceremony in Valley Forge, Pennsylvania, attended by her grandmother, former First Lady Mamie Eisenhower.
 Her son is Merrill Eisenhower Atwater, who became chief operations officer and then chief executive officer of People to People International in 2018.

+In 2021, Eisenhower became a charter member, and was elected as a co-chairperson, of the National First Ladies Day Commission.
+She is a member of the Society of Presidential Descendants.

 Awards

 Eisenhower has been awarded the Knight of Peace Award from the International University in Assisi, Italy.
 She also holds Honorary Doctorates in Humane Letters from Schiller International University, Park University and William Jewell College.
 She also holds an Honorary Doctorate in Law from York College, in York, Nebraska.
 She was awarded the Medal of Honor from the Slovak Republic as well as Friendship Ambassador from the People's Republic of China, The Award of Excellence from the Consular Corps, Membership in the OSS Society, among others.